UnplugCharger/fastapi-postgress/README.md

 # fastapi-postgress

-fastapi    backend with postgress db
+Implementation of an Ecommerce website backend with Postgress database and fastapi backend